Manga iconography: Head and face

+Anger symbol

+Throbbing "cross popping" veins, usually depicted as a hollow cruciform in the upper head region, indicate anger or irritation.
+These shapes can sometimes be exaggerated, and placed on top of hair when the character is facing away from the viewer.
+Further throbs indicate additional anger.
+This anger symbol has a red color and four red lines.

+The cross popping veins symbol was added to Unicode 6.0 as an emoji (💢) in 2010 with the name "anger symbol" and the code U+1F4A2.
+It is typically rendered with a bright red color.

+Older manga such as Doraemon use smoke puffs to represent anger rather than the vein insignia.

 Character design

 To better elicit a more emotional response with the audience for a certain character, a manga artist or animator will sometimes use certain traits in the character's design.
 The most common features include youthfulness as a physical trait (younger age or pigtails) or as an emotional trait such as a naive or innocent outlook, a childlike personality, or some obvious sympathetic weakness the character works hard to correct (extreme clumsiness or a life-threatening disease) but never really succeeds to get rid of.

 Other artistic conventions

 Other artistic conventions used in mainstream manga include: